 Abcam’s PD-L1: http://www.abcam.com/index.html?pageconfig=news&rid=16665

 After obtaining her B.Sc. and M.Sc. in organic chemistry from Universita’ degli Studi di Milano (Italy), Silvia Sonzini moved to England where she started a PhD at Melville Laboratory for Polymer Synthesis, within the Department of Chemistry, University of Cambridge.
 Silvia’s research focused on non-covalent interactions between a family of macrocycles and aromatic amino acids within peptides and proteins of therapeutic interest, such as amyloid beta.
 Silvia then moved to MedImmune as a Postdoctoral Fellow within the Formulation Sciences team.
-In the last two years, she developed her scientific interest in antibodies and proteins engineering and formulation, aiming towards new drug delivery routes with a focus on cancer and diabetes.
+In the last two years, she developed her scientific interest in antibodies and proteins engineering and formulation, aiming towards new drug delivery routes with particular focus on cancer and diabetes.
 Recently, Silvia joined AstraZeneca as Senior Scientist within the Advanced Drug Delivery team in the Pharmaceutical Science department.
 During her path, Silvia has always been interested in knowledge transfer between academic and industrial realities.

-Karolina L. Zapadka is a Biotech Business Developer, Physical Science Consultant and Physical Chemist.
+Karolina Zapadka is a Biotech Business Developer, Physical Science Consultant and Physical Chemist.
 Her academic work includes a double research Master diploma in Chemistry with a specialisation in Spectroscopy and Photochemistry from Jagiellonian and Lund University, a Ph.D. from University of Cambridge in Biophysics, Peptide Stability & Aggregation and Postdoctoral work between University of Cambridge and MedImmune.
 Karolina has a scientific background in several areas, including metabolic disorders, pharmaceutical product development, biologics stability & liquid formulations, protein self-assembly, cancer diagnostics, and polymer chemistry.
 For the past 8 years, she has been actively involved in Cambridge cluster, working for 2 years in the Cambridge based emerging biotech company Arecor.
 After industry, she went on to pursue a PhD at Chemistry Department, University of Cambridge.
 Karolina was funded by the Formulation Science Group in MedImmune.
 Working in MedImmune for more than 5 years, has given her experience in Big Pharma.
 Moreover, Karolina has extensive experience in valorisation of research outcomes in life science & healthcare together with business development in the private and non-profit sectors.
 She has lead successful high performance teams of up to 120 people in innovation in 15+ projects in several non-profit organisations.
 During this time, she has established, managed, and maintained a strong relationship of trust with different partners regionally, nationally, and internationally.
 Since early 2017 she has been Chief Executive and name partner of KLUZ Consulting, the bioinnovation business builder, which provides technical and strategy consulting services.
 Here, she worked on number of consulting projects for biotech companies, science parks and Business Schools.